wacncontent/CustomizeTool/output/articles/storage/storage-migration-to-premium-storage.md

 - An Azure subscription, a storage account, and a container in that storage account to copy your VHD to.
 Note that the destination storage account can be a Standard or Premium Storage account depending on your requirement.
 - A tool to generalize VHD if you plan to create multiple VM instances from it.
 For example, sysprep for Windows or virt-sysprep for Ubuntu.
 - A tool to upload the VHD file to the Storage account.
-For example, [AzCopy](storage-use-azcopy.md) or [Azure storage explorer](http://blogs.msdn.com/b/windowsazurestorage/archive/2014/03/11/windows-azure-storage-explorers-2014.aspx).
+For example, [AzCopy](/documentation/articles/storage-use-azcopy) or [Azure storage explorer](http://blogs.msdn.com/b/windowsazurestorage/archive/2014/03/11/windows-azure-storage-explorers-2014.aspx).
 This guide describes copying your VHD using the AzCopy tool.

 > [AZURE.NOTE] For optimal performance, copy your VHD by running one of these tools from an Azure VM that is in the same region as the destination storage account.
 If you are copying a VHD from an Azure VM in a different region, your performance may be slower.
 >
-> For copying a large amount of data over limited bandwidth, consider using the [Microsoft Azure Import/Export service](storage-import-export-service.md) to transfer your data by shipping hard disk drives to an Azure datacenter.
+> For copying a large amount of data over limited bandwidth, consider using the [Windows Azure Import/Export service](/documentation/articles/storage-import-export-service) to transfer your data by shipping hard disk drives to an Azure datacenter.
 You can use the Azure Import/Export service to copy data to a standard storage account only.
-Once the data is in your standard storage account, you can use either the [Copy Blob API](https://msdn.microsoft.com/library/azure/dd894037.aspx) or AzCopy to transfer the data to your premium storage account.
+Once the data is in your standard storage account, you can use either the [Copy Blob API](https://msdn.microsoft.com/zh-cn/library/azure/dd894037.aspx) or AzCopy to transfer the data to your premium storage account.
 >
-> Note that Microsoft Azure only supports fixed size VHD files.
+> Note that Windows Azure only supports fixed size VHD files.
 VHDX files or dynamic VHDs are not supported.
-If you have a dynamic VHD, you can convert it to fixed size using the [Convert-VHD](http://technet.microsoft.com/library/hh848454.aspx) cmdlet.
+If you have a dynamic VHD, you can convert it to fixed size using the [Convert-VHD](http://technet.microsoft.com/zh-cn/library/hh848454.aspx) cmdlet.

 ### Scenarios for preparing VHDs